Data transformation (computing): Data transformation process

 These steps are often the focus of developers or technical data analysts who may use multiple specialized tools to perform their tasks.

 The steps can be described as follows:

 Data discovery is the first step in the data transformation process.
 Typically the data is profiled using profiling tools or sometimes using manually written profiling scripts to better understand the structure and characteristics of the data and decide how it needs to be transformed.

 Data mapping is the process of defining how individual fields are mapped, modified, joined, filtered, aggregated etc. to produce the final desired output.
 Developers or technical data analysts traditionally perform data mapping since they work in the specific technologies to define the transformation rules (e.g. visual ETL tools, transformation languages).

 Code generation is the process of generating executable code (e.g. SQL, Python, R, or other executable instructions) that will transform the data based on the desired and defined data mapping rules.
 Typically, the data transformation technologies generate this code based on the definitions or metadata defined by the developers.

 Code execution is the step whereby the generated code is executed against the data to create the desired output.
 The executed code may be tightly integrated into the transformation tool, or it may require separate steps by the developer to manually execute the generated code.

 Data review is the final step in the process, which focuses on ensuring the output data meets the transformation requirements.
 It is typically the business user or final end-user of the data that performs this step.
 Any anomalies or errors in the data that are found and communicated back to the developer or data analyst as new requirements to be implemented in the transformation process.

 Types of data transformation

 Batch data transformation

 Traditionally, data transformation has been a bulk or batch process, whereby developers write code or implement transformation rules in a data integration tool, and then execute that code or those rules on large volumes of data.
 This process can follow the linear set of steps as described in the data transformation process above.

 Batch data transformation is the cornerstone of virtually all data integration technologies such as data warehousing, data migration and application integration.

-When data must be transformed and delivered with low latency, the term “microbatch” is often used.
-This refers to small batches of data (e.g. a small number of rows or small set of data objects) that can be processed very quickly and delivered to the target system when needed.
+When data must be transformed and delivered with low latency, the term "microbatch" is often used.
+This refers to small batches of data (e.g. a small number of rows or a small set of data objects) that can be processed very quickly and delivered to the target system when needed.